 Seneca makes a Poignant Observation

 Seneca observed during the second event in a sham sea-fight one of the barbarians sank deep into his own throat a spear which had been given him for use against his foe.
 “Why, oh why,” he said, “have I not long ago escaped from all this torture and all this mockery?
 Why should I be armed and yet wait for death to come?”

-This exhibition was all the more striking because of the lesson men learn from it that dying is more honourable than killing.
+This self-sacrifice was all the more striking because of the lesson men learnt from it; that dying is more honourable than killing.

 Have you ever wondered how the Colosseum was actually built?
 Perfect Traveller tells you how by clicking here, "Building the Colosseum Part 1"

 Peter Kilby is an artist, writer, story-teller, journalist and avid traveller who lived and worked in Italy from 1987 to 2018.
 He created Perfect Traveller to bring the world of art and history closer to you and in a way that is entertaining and informative; together with great travel tips.
 Getting off the beaten track in Italy is always an adventure and he invites you to join him in discovering an Italy that will surprise and amaze you.